rish987/trackswitch-manuform/README.md

 #### Solder the PMW3360 Sensor

-Using male-female-end jumper wires, solder the male ends into the PMW3360 ports shown above.
+Using plug-socket-end jumper wires, solder the plug ends into the PMW3360 ports shown above.
 Cut off the excess now jutting out of the other end of the sensor so that the lens is able to fit without conflict:
 <!--
 ![Soldered PMW3360](images/soldered-pmw3360.png)